kyunghoj/jekyll-now/about.md

 Even earlier in my life, I was a master student at Seoul National University and I worked for various employers, including Nexon Corp. in Korea.

-I am married to an amazing wife, Kyoung Jin Song, a music theorist, with two adorable daughters, Alicia and Bella.

 ### Work Experience

-* Senior Engineer, Samsung Research, Samsung Electronics, September 2017 -- Current.
+* Staff ~~Senior~~ Engineer, Samsung Research, Samsung Electronics, September 2017 -- Current.
+  * (FYI, I wasn't promoted.
+HR decided for some reason to change the title of the same rank.)
 * Teaching Assistant, University at Buffalo.
 August 2013 -- May 2017.
 * Research Assistant, University at Buffalo.
 August 2010 -- July 2013.
 * Software Engineer, Various Employers.
 January 2003 -- August 2007.